 My birthday also falls in the first week of January and so to celebrate both my birthday and the New Year, I am offering a SPECIAL DEAL on my patterns.
 I am including a free pattern with your purchase.
 Just place an order on my website and I will send you a pattern of your choice for free.
 Email me to say which free pattern to include.
 If I don't hear from you I will just pick one for you myself.
 (Please note that the Cotillion pattern is no longer available, sorry)

 I am excited to finally be able to reveal one of my very favorite quilts!
 Splendor in the Scraps!
 It is featured in McCalls America Loves Scrap Quilts, due out December 23.
 I'm giving you a heads up so you can keep an eye out for it.
 Here is the cover:

 Look for this magazine where you normally pick up your magazines, or you can follow this LINK if you want to order online.
 This is a news stand issue, so it won't come with your subscription.

 This is a quilt I kept coming back to because as it grew I loved it more and more and every time I worked on it I wanted it to be bigger.
 Finally McCall's asked if I would please finish it so they could publish it, so it got finished at 76.5" x 84.5".
 With a design like this you can make it as big or as little as you choose.
 If you are a scrapper like I am, you love working with as many fabrics as you can.
 There is just something about all your fabrics playing together that gives such a great look.
 To further enhance the beauty of the scraps I used one tan fabric with scrappy corners for the square in a square block that is consistent throughout the quilt.
 I also used the same light fabric for the corners of the colored square in a square block.
-This close-up should help you see what I mean.
 For me, this brings a calming influence.

 Thanks so much to the folks at McCall's Quilting for publishing another of my quilts.
 They always do such a great job!